MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/use-solutions-for-your-customizations.md

 ---
-title: "Use the default solution to customize with PowerApps | MicrosoftDocs"
+title: "Use the default project to customize with PowerApps | MicrosoftDocs"
-description: "Learn how to customize the default solution" ms.custom: "" ms.date: 06/18/2018
+description: "Learn how to customize the default project" ms.custom: "" ms.date: 10/17/2018
 ms.reviewer: ""
 ms.service: "crm-online"
 ms.suite: ""